prabirshrestha/FluentHttp/README.md

 # FluentHttp

 ## Overview
-FluentHttp is a light weight library aimed to ease the development of your rest client with consistent api throughout different frameworks whether you are using .net 4.0 or silverlight or window phone.
+FluentHttp is a light weight library aimed to ease the development for your rest client with consistent api throughout different frameworks whether you are using .net 4.0 or silverlight or window phone.
 (It is not aimed to be used directly by the developers, but rather for creating a rest client wrapper, such as for Facebook, Github, Twitter, Google etc.)